leosantos2003/Language-Games/README.md

 Let's reiterate the training the agents underwent; after all, it would be too simple to assign a sequence of conditionals to easily obtain the desired responses from the agents to the inputs.

 To demonstrate Wittgenstein's idea that language learning occurs through training in its use, the agents went through the Q-Learning algorithm.
-During the training loop, the Builder gained points (+10) when it issued the message to "deliver the object," while the Observer gained points when it issued the message to "record the occurrence of the object."
+During the training loop, the Builder gained points (+10) when it issued the message to "deliver the object," while the Observer gained points when it issued the message to "register (write down) the occurrence of the object."
 Both agents lost points (-10) whenever they issued the opposite message, that is, the message of their counterpart (for example, Builder emits the Observer's message).

 >§5. [...]
 A child uses such primitive forms of language when it learns to talk.
 Here the teaching of language is not explanation, but training.
 >§6. [...]
 The children are brought up to perform these actions, to use these words as they do so, and to react in this way to the words of others.

 In conclusion, we have here not only the training described by Wittgenstein being expressed computationally, but also the meaning of words emerging through their use by agents.
 Meaning is the reaction (output) given a stimulus (input), a fundamental characteristic of Q-Learning.

+When interacting with newly trained agents, they will offer different responses to the same input, as determined by the Q-Table.
+The words (inputs) will be the same, but their use (output) has changed.
+Therefore, their meaning has also changed.

 >§6. [...]
-But if the ostensive teaching has this effect,—am I to say that it effects can understanding of the word?
+But if the ostensive teaching has this effect,—am I to say that it effects an understanding of the word?
 Don't you understand the call "Slab!" if you act upon it in such-and-such a way?—Doubtless the ostensive teaching helped to bring this about; but only together with a particular training.
 With different training the same ostensive teaching of these words would have effected a quite different understanding.

 >§43.
 For a large class of cases—though not for all—in which we employ the word "meaning" it can be defined thus: the meaning of a word is its use in the language.